• Skip to main content

 BBQboy’s Walking tour of Montreal’s Plateau Mont-Royal

 Every guide to Montreal recommends a visit to the Plateau Mont-Royal.
 But I’ve yet to see anything detailed on what you should actually do or see.
-Having lived on the Plateau for the last 25 years, I’ve decided to make up my own detailed guide on the highlights of the area.
+I lived on the Plateau for 25 years so I’ve decided to make up my own detailed guide on the highlights of the area.
 Click on the map below for a full-sized copy and print it out.
 Follow it to see the best of what the Plateau Mont-Royal has to offer.

 BBQboy's Walking tour of Montreal's Plateau Mont-Royal.
 Map